BlasterM5/ponyorigins/README.md

 Don't like the species you first chose and want to change?
 Craft a Harmonic Resonator by surrounding a Nether Star with diamonds and amethyst shards in the crafting table, then use the Harmonic Resonator to change to a new species with new talents.

-Note for Modmakers and Modpackmakers: If the Unlicense isn't clear enough, you are free to use this mod however, wherever, with whatever, no restrictions.
-You can even grab the source code and make your own version if you want, there's no restrictions.
+Note for Modmakers and Modpackmakers: You already have permission because 0BSD license.
+Integrate it and have fun.

 For a full readup of the abilities and species, refer to the [wiki](https://github.com/BlasterM5/ponyorigins/wiki).